jamesdew12/.netbuilder_test/README.md

 # Reflection after both tasks

-  Found overall both of the tests to be really fun and enjoyable.
+  Overall both of the tests to be really fun and enjoyable.